 There are many applicable organizations offered to agricultural education students.

-Collegiate FFA: Collegiate FFA continues to be a part of agricultural education at the post secondary level of education.
-Collegiate FFA values empower driven pre-professionals to lead and serve in education, industry, and communities.
+Collegiate FFA: Collegiate FFA continues to be a part of agricultural education at the post-secondary level of education.
+Collegiate FFA values empowering driven pre-professionals to lead and serve in education, industry and communities.
 It enhances the collegiate experience through service and engagement to create premier leaders, enable personal growth, and ensure career success of those who take a vital interest in American agriculture.
-For further information, please contact Dr. Becki Lawver.
-Click here for the FFA website.
+For further information, please contact Dr. Tyson Sorensen Click here for the FFA website.

 Alpha Tau Alpha: Alpha Tau Alpha is a National Professional Honorary Agricultural Education Organization that plays a vital role in the preparation of those who have chosen a major in the agricultural education or extension education field.
-For further information, please contact Brian Warnick.
+For further information, please contact Dr. Becki Lawver.
 Click here for the ATA website.

 What can I do if I decide not to teach high school?

 Graduates with a degree in agricultural education are open to several job opportunities beyond high school agriculture education.
-Graduates have obtained jobs as cooperative extension professionals, agricultural literacy coordinators, agricultural education professors, farm business management instructors, 2-year technical college agricultural instructors, Young Farmer instructors, Adult Agriculture instructors, and a variety of jobs in the agriculture industry.
+Graduates have obtained jobs as cooperative extension professionals, agricultural literacy coordinators, agricultural education professors, farm business management instructors, 2-year technical college agricultural instructors, young farmer instructors, adult agriculture instructors and a variety of other jobs in the agriculture industry.